-This course provides a multi-sensory, scaffolded approach for teaching executive function skills necessary to individuals and families, 4th grade to adult.
-These live webinar discussions guide professionals in the fields of education, psychology, speech pathology, occupational therapy and coaching through the Seeing My Time curriculum.
+This course provides a multi-sensory, scaffolded approach for teaching executive function skills necessary to individuals and families, 5th grade to adult.
+This course guides professionals in the fields of education, psychology, speech pathology, and coaching through the Seeing My Time curriculum.
 The course provides support and accountability as participants lead their own practice client through Seeing My Time workbook.

 Week 1: Introduction of course and review of syllabus

 Week 2: Executive Functions, the Brain and Emotions

 Week 4: Connecting the Brain to Behavior; Self-Advocacy Skills; More Visual Time Tools and the Spatial Aspect of Time

 Week 5: Diversity of Minds; Weekly Planning; Introduction to Project Planning

 Week 6: Mindset and Motivation; Matching Teachers' Expectations; Breaking Projects into Steps and Placing Steps into the Space of Time

 Week 7: Summarizing Project Planning; Organization and Paper Management

 Week 8: Proactive Document Backups; Preparing the Brain to Learn Effectively; Limiting Distractions, Developing Future Thinking